qsliu2017/gitlab-runner/docs/index.md

 - Enables caching of Docker containers.
 - Easy installation as a service for GNU/Linux, macOS, and Windows.
 - Embedded Prometheus metrics HTTP server.
+- Can query Prometheus metrics from runner job instances.

 ## Compatibility with GitLab versions